simd-lite/simd-json/README.md

 [`beef::lean::Cow`][beef] This feature is disabled by default, because it is a breaking change in the API.

+### `ordered-float`

+By default the representation of `Floats` used in `borrowed::Value ` and `owned::Value` is simply a value of `f64`.
+This however has the normally-not-a-big-deal side effect of _not_ having these `Value` types be `std::cmp::Eq`.
+This does, however, introduce some incompatibilities when offering `simd-json` as a quasi-drop-in replacement for `serde-json`.

+So, this feature changes the internal representation of `Floats` to be an `f64` _wrapped by [an Eq-compatible adapter](https://docs.rs/ordered-float/latest/ordered_float/)_.

+This probably carries with it some small performance trade-offs, hence its enablement by feature rather than by default.

 ### `portable`

 **Currently disabled**